 The best wired mouse for gaming we've tested so far is the Razer DeathAdder V2.
 The newest version of the legendary DeathAdder design is an excellent gaming mouse with a very straightforward design.
 It features two side buttons, a customizable CPI, and full RGB lighting.
 It's also pretty lightweight at only 83g, which is impressive for a mouse that isn't designed to be an ultra-light gaming mouse like other options on this list.

 This mouse features the newest Razer sensor, which offers outstanding performance.
 Movement with this mouse feels fluid and accurate, and the feet glide very well.
 It also has the newest Razer cable, which is noticeably lighter and more flexible than previous models.
 The mouse feels very well-built and is great for pretty much any grip and hand size.

 However, people with small hands might find it a bit big, unless they're using a palm grip, and the Razer Synapse 3 software can be finicky to use at times.
-Though on the bright side, the software gives you a ton of customization options, including the ability to reprogram every button.
+On the bright side, the software gives you a ton of customization options, including the ability to reprogram every button.
 Overall, this is one of the best mice for gaming out there and should please most players.